Holiday Celebrations

 Hispanic American Heritage Month

-Water Sharing Service – Bring a bit of water from a place that is important to you to share in the commingled waters of the community.
+Water Communion Service – Bring a bit of water from a place that is important to you to share in the commingled waters of the community.
 For water communion, people bring small amounts of water they have collected.
 One at a time, everyone pours their water into one huge bowl which is placed in the front of the sanctuary.
 Sometimes waters are poured in silently; sometimes people tell where their water came from.

 Homecoming Picnic